RTEMS/rtems-docs/bsp_howto/non_volatile_memory.rst

 Initialize the Non-Volatile Memory Driver
 =========================================

-At system initialization, the non-volatile memory driver’s initialization entry point will be invoked.
+At system initialization, the non-volatile memory driver's initialization entry point will be invoked.
 As part of initialization, the driver will perform whatever initializatin is required on each non-volatile memory area.